Alvearie/acd-extension-framework/acd-annotator-python/README.md

 bash ./scripts/run_tests.sh
 ```

-and then edit run.server.sh to uncomment the example you want to run.
+and then edit run_server.sh to uncomment the example you want to run.
 (Be aware that some of the example annotators have extra dependencies and
 won't work until you run `bash ./scripts/install_extras.sh`)

 Then run